productml/blurr/docs/contributing-to-blurr.md

 For small fixes, please feel free to open a pull request directly.

-You will be asked to sign a contributor license agreement (CLA) (TODO: add link) before contributions are accepted.
+You will be asked to sign a contributor license agreement (CLA) (TODO: add link) before pull requests are merged.